 A few words from our second President, Ray

-Ray Cheung is a 3rd year Classicist at Wadham, and was previously the society’s secretary in its founding year.
+Ray Cheung was a 3rd year Classicist at Wadham during his presidency and was previously the society’s secretary in its founding year.

 When I was at school, I was always interested in history and, later on, in Greco-Roman culture in particular; I never questioned why the people in every depiction and every book were white.
 As I got older, cultural differences became more noticeable to me, and I started to question why Classics, by which I was just as fascinated, from which I derived just as much pleasure, to which I was just as dedicated, was being viewed as the cultural ancestry of just my white classmates.
 I got used to it.
 But even now, at one of the largest classics faculties in the world, I look around and I see almost exactly what I saw at school.

 Conversely, I have been questioned endlessly by aunties and uncles as to why I would waste my time studying ‘white culture’, when I have a deeply rich culture of my own to explore; though sometimes not recognised, China has an equally ancient history, stretching back as far as the Western classical period.
 To this, I reply that classics isn’t the study of ‘white culture’, it’s the study of human civilisation.
 But when I look closely at what we study, there is little doubt as to why my family and community have taken up this opinion.
 That’s how I know it’s time for change: we have to acknowledge the contributions of non-white people in the field, become aware of the extensive whitewashing that has been carried out, and make it clear that Classics isn’t white!

 Ex-President and Founder